rakusan2/FRC-NT-Client/README.md

     - Can Return an error if the Entry does not exist
 - `.DeleteAll()`
     - Deletes all of the Entries
+    - Returns an error if the type is the client is using 2.0
 - `.RPCExec(id, val, (result) => any)`
     - Calls a Remote Procedure
     - **id** - The ID of the procedure